gaehlerm/SoftwareEngineering/README.md

 Generally it is recommended to use DI instead of mocking.
 This forces you to write interfaces instead of just mocking a few functions.
 Anything you want to mock might be changed in the future.
 And if you want to change it in the future it is good to stay flexible using a slim interface.
 This is what DI forces you to do.

+// write some examples

 ## Untestable behavior

 As software engineers, we want to automate everything, tests included.
 However, this is not always possible.
 There are still things that we can barely automate.
 One example are image processing algorithms.
 How much can you compress an image such that it still looks good?
 This is very hard to tell with an automated test and is better judged by humans.
-Also if you run some complex simulation, like the aerodynamics of an airplane for instance, you cannot write a test to check that your simulation yields the correct result.
+Also if you run some complex simulation, like the aerodynamics of an airplane, you cannot write a test to check that your simulation yields the correct result.
 Simply because you don't know the correct result.
 You can only judge from your experience that the result makes sense.
+There are still things that are better tested by humans than computers.

 ## Exercises

-//
+// refactor a badly written test

 # 11. Types of tests

+There are different types of tests, depending on their scope.
+The most common tests are:
+- Unit tests test the behavior of individual functions and classes.
+- Component tests test the functionality of libaries.
+- End-to-end or acceptance tests test the behavior of the complete software.

+As we will see, each of these categories has its right to exist as they cover different parts of the code.

 ## End-to-End tests

 // end-to-end tests vs. acceptance tests?

-End-to-End (E2E) tests are pretty much what I described in the story at the beginning of this chapter.
+End-to-End (E2E) tests are what most people would intuitively expect from a test.
 Some marketing person orders a new feature.
 He tells you exactly what this feature should do and gives you some examples.
 The feature is complete once these examples can be executed with your software.
 As you don’t want to end up in the same situation as in the story above, you write automated tests that cover the examples.
 This is a fairly good guarantee that the feature is still working, even if someone was working on the underlying code.

 If you publish some code examples as a documentation of your API, you should write an end-to-end test for every single one of them.
 There’s nothing more embarrassing than failing examples in your documentation.

-End-to-end tests are user centered.
-The user doesn’t know anything about the internals of the code (nor the coffee machine).
-He has only the interfaces you give him: GUI, API, joystick, microphone, coffee cup, etc. And this is all he cares about.
+E2E tests are user centered.
+The user doesn’t know anything about the internals of the code.
+He has only the interfaces you give him: GUI, API, joystick, microphone, etc. And this is all he cares about.
 He wants to watch a YouTube video.
 He wants high image quality and a fast response time.
 He doesn’t care what kind of fancy algorithms the thousands of google employees developed.

 Sounds good.
-But at the same time, it seems extremely difficult to write these tests...?
+But at the same time, it seems extremely difficult to write these tests?
+Testing a GUI or the input of a microphone sounds pretty hard.

 True.
 But under a few conditions the effort becomes fairly reasonable.
 Most importantly, you need to have well-structured code.
 As shown in figure // layers of software...? the GUI is an abstraction level higher than the API.
 The GUI code consists only of some html and CSS code, images, buttons and graphs.
 These things are hard to test automatically, but they contain no logic that is likely to contain bugs.
 Every mouse click is a function call to the underlying API.
-If the GUI looks fine, it quite certainly is fine.
+If the GUI looks fine, it quite certainly is fine. // use the expression used by Robert C Martin??

-Testing on the API level is in theory fairly trivial.
+Testing on the API level is in comparably easy.
 Translate the button clicks from the examples into function calls.
 Check that the result is as expected and you’re done.
 In practice you have to deal with potentially huge files and databases that you have to check.
 This can become quite tedious and slow.
-One option is comparing hash values instead of comparing complete files.
+The fiels first have to be created.
+Either from code or by copying them from another location.
+The result of comparing big files may also be not too helpful.
+One option for improving the performance is comparing hash values instead of comparing complete files.

 E2E tests are important, but they cannot tell you where an error comes from.
 E2E tests are quite frequently highly correlated.
 A single bug can cause many tests to fail.
 It is important to combine them with unit tests.

 One last question you might ask: “And what should I do if the GUI code contains a lot of logic?
 How do I test directly on the GUI?”
 I’m very sorry to say, you have some serious problems.
 This was possibly the worst mistake ever and now you pay a huge price for it.
+There is no reasonable way to test your code.
 Good luck!

 ## Integration tests

 // what else to write here?

 Integration tests are somewhat smaller than E2E tests.
 They only test one part of the whole software.
 A single library for instance.
 The public interface of the library under test is not connected to other libraries, but rather to fake or mock objects.
-These allow a library to be tested allone, without creating an end-to-end test.
+See section Mocking and Stubs in the previous chapter.
+Mocks allow a library to be tested allone, without creating an end-to-end test.

 Integration tests, at its own right, are just as important as acceptance tests.
 Integration tests are different from acceptance tests as they can use fakes and stubs to mimic the behavior of collaborating objects.